SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 The largest positive loadings include cruise lines, airlines, and semiconductor companies, while the largest negative loadings are concentrated in utilities.

-This produces an interpretable **cyclical/reopening-sensitive vs. defensive** factor.
+This produces an **cyclical/reopening-sensitive vs. defensive** factor.

 ### PC3 — Energy vs. Growth Technology